Read This First

 Prompt 4: Provide a framework for a regular diet of critical thinking content.

-The real issue is what Framework for a Regular Diet of Critical Thinking Content changes once it becomes precise.
+What changes once we define Framework for a Regular Diet of Critical Thinking Content more carefully

 Science as a Candle in the Dark” by Carl Sagan Explores the scientific method as a tool for critical thinking, especially when examining pseudoscience and superstitions.